1. Do I need planning permission?

-For commercial or other enquires you can complete and submit a Permitted Development Enquiry form for commercial or other development for an informal written response.
-The fee for this service is £30.00
+- for commercial or other enquires complete the Permitted Development Enquiry form for commercial or other development

 Submit a formal Certificate of Lawfulness for Proposed Development to receive a formal determination.
 The fee for this is half the planning fee.
 You can submit this via the Applying for Planning Permission webpage.

 The above options will only give you an answer as to whether or not planning permission is required.

 If you want advice about the likely outcome of any subsequent planning application you will need to submit and pay for pre-application advice